aStutzS4/learn_express/README.md

 with which I can begin to create API's for web applications and/or mobile apps.

 Other info:
-- This is my first experiance with javascript/nodejs
+- This is my first experience with javascript/nodejs
 - Putting this on Github is just an excuse to get familiar with using github